dkollective/djx/README.md

 # credits

-This library originated in discussions and test implementation by Levin Brinkmann, X and Y about the setup of a lightweight experimental framework for reproducable and traceable data science research.
+This library originated in discussions and test implementations by Levin Brinkmann, X and Y about the setup of a lightweight experimental framework for reproducable and traceable data science research.